 Anyway, the caramel apple upside down cake.
 Yeah.
 It's yummy caramel goodness that soaks right into a simple, buttery cake.
 But it's got apples, so it counts as a breakfast food.
 I recommend making at least two of these (the recipe is easily doubled or triples) because they don't last long.
 At least they didn't in my house.
 I made three.
 One for us, another for my grandmom and aunt (my grandmoms diabetic, so it's mostly so she doesn't feel left out) and one for the neighbors.
 Well... my family ended up eating two and a half over night.
 Oops.

-- 1 cup (16 tablespoons) unsalted butter, room temperature, divided
+- 1 cup unsalted butter room temperature, divided

 - 1 teaspoon baking powder